-There for this, forward specking I would bond to the collective visition of concil staff and dected ups on this issue I give any main concern is that the issues raised in the request from the This case any generalised there is no close action plan with goals and dates set out in a new pale way, which raises my someon that it founds a vegue deferred process to just the issue to bed for if for the second have expected that any seprent of deferred would have expected that any seprent of deferred would have been accompanied by a close orthor plan, rather than smooth of the and meaningless stakeness in the littler.
-Appetuly when the issue that it discusses on topically a clarification can be sought, and by thee these three is much more purposed in its appreach.
+There for this, ferently specking I would bear to the collective visition of Concil steff and dected ups on this issue I gue any main concern is that the issues raised in the sequest from the This can am generalised there is no abor action plan with goods and dates set out in a new park way, which raises my concern that it founds a vegue deferral process to just the issue to bed for if four for a vegue deferral that any sequent of deferral would have expected that any sequent of deferral would have bed and meaningless stakeness in the littler.
+He freshly when the issue to device the interest of the interest is much more purposelve in its appreach.